-This graph reflects the hypothetical returns on the LIRNs, including the Participation Rate of 200% and the Capped Value of \$13.312 (a 33.12% return).
+This graph reflects the hypothetical returns on the LIRNs at maturity, based upon the Participation Rate of 200%, a Threshold Value equal to 90% of the Starting Value, and a hypothetical Capped Value of \$12.20 (a 22% return), the midpoint of the Capped Value range of \$12.00 to \$12.40.
 The green line reflects the hypothetical returns on the LIRNs, while the dotted grey line reflects the return of a hypothetical direct investment in the stocks included in the Index, excluding dividends.

 This graph has been prepared for purposes of illustration only.
-Your actual return will depend on the actual Ending Value and the term of your investment.
+Your actual return will depend on the actual Starting Value, Ending Value, Capped Value, Threshold Value, and the term of your investment.